johnmudd/pty_spawn/README.md

 # pty_spawn
 Use pty.spawn() as poor man's pexpect.
+Needed to automate tasks on thousands of very old Linux boxes.

 Sample usage: